-It is not a statutory requirement that Members should visit Children's Homes, however, Members of the Panel have expressed a wish to formalise arrangements for visits to take place.
-This not only assists Members in their role as scrutiny Members but also as corporate parents.
-The move is welcomed as a positive step which could give a number of benefits and opportunities in supporting Members in their role as corporate parents including:
+It is not a statutory requirement that Members should visit Children's Homes, however, Members of the Committee expressed a wish to formalise arrangements for visits to take place in 2014/15.
+Each Home was visited by Members and their findings were reported to a meeting of the Scrutiny Panel on 14th April, 2015.

+Visiting Children's Homes not only assists Members in their role as scrutiny Members but also as corporate parents.
+Visits are welcomed as a positive step which could give a number of benefits and opportunities in supporting Members in their role as corporate parents including: